GamesCreed

 For The King II is a sequel that improves on the original mechanics and visuals and continues the epic adventure.

 Developed by IronOak Games and published by Curve Games, having done games such as Human: Fall Flat and The Ascent, For The King II is a tabletop, role-playing, adventure strategy game with turn-based elements.
-For The King II is the continuation of the story in the first game, For The King.
+For The King II is the continuation of the story from the first game.

 Starting up For The King II, you are introduced to an awesomely voiced cutscene explaining what has happened in the previous game until the start of the sequel, For The King II.
 The story is told as if it were something out of a storybook, which makes the cutscene a brilliant recap of the first game, For The King.
-You’ll be caught up on the events between the first For The King game and the latest addition to the story, For The King II, and almost 20 years have come and gone in the game’s story between both games.
+You’ll be caught up on the events between the first For The King game and the latest addition to the story, For The King II, and almost 20 years have come and gone in the game’s story between the two games.

 For The King II continues to tell the thrilling story of Fahrul while battling to fight the tyranny of the next tyrannical ruler, Queen Rosomon.
 After King Bronner’s untimely passing, Queen Rosomon emerged as a symbol of hope, having united the realms and inspired forces for a triumphant uprising against the forces of chaos after defeating the sorcerer Vexor.
 Peace was once again brought to Fahrul.